oilstel/elliott/_posts/2019-04-24-jane-chang-mi-on-being-surrounded-by-water.md

 color: "#29386F"
 ---

+As an ocean engineer and an artist, [Jane Chang Mi](http://janecmi.com/) considers the post-colonial environment.
+She assesses the narratives associated with the landscape through an interdisciplinary and research-based lens.
+Utilizing multiple mediums, she investigates the land by examining our past, present, and future as we journey towards a technologically oriented society.

+---

 **I was wondering about your background, as you were an ocean engineer.
 I'm curious what that is.**

 I have a master's degree in Ocean Resource Engineering; essentially, civil engineering as it applies to the coast and/or ocean.
 A popular or mainstream application would be building a breakwater, to change waves as they approach the coast.
 Most often to protect the land during storms.
 In Southern California, there’s one you can see flying into LAX.